xenonview-com/view-java-sdk/README.md

 // ...
 // Canceled subscription of the middle tier xenon.subscriptionCanceled(tierGold);
 // ...
+// Canceled subscription of the middle tier with term and price xenon.subscriptionCanceled(tierGold, term, price, method);
+// ...
 // Canceled subscription of the top tier xenon.subscriptionCanceled(tierPlatium);